One of the most common problems faced by students in the UK. There's a lot of help available here

 - feeling tired or lacking energy

-- not being able to concentrate on everyday things watching television
+- not being able to concentrate on everyday things such as watching television

 - comfort eating or losing your appetite